Mimi19999/Banks_of_Vietnam_model_2012_2022/README.md

 Plot 5 shows the distribution of independent variables.
 NPL ratio was mostly between 0.00 to 0.03, which complied with the norm ratio of 0.03 and CAR was below 0.02, which was a good ratio.
 OCR ratio was below 0.04 mostly.
 GDP and CPi was majorly between 6-8% and 2-4% respectively.

-Correlation matrix shows the correlation between independent variables.
-It is easy only the significant relationship between NPL and CPI compared to other ones.
+Correlation matrix shows the correlation between independent variables and dependent variable (NIM).
+There are only two variables which comparatively correlate with NIM: OCR and NPL.
+OCR has a positive relationshop with NIM while NPL has a negative relationship with NIM.
+There is a significant relationship between NPL and CPI compared to other ones.
 This was a positive correlation which means these two ratio had the same trend over the period.

+I implement two regressions: Lasso and Random Forest Regression to figure out the relationship between independent variables and dependent variable
+Lasso gave the coefficents which are weak and the overall score or R-squares is only about 25%.
+MSE indicate is approximately 0 in both training and test data.
+So, overfitting exists in the model.